 With time and practise, individuals in the team develop a powerful ability to manage the conversations and relationships between them with new levels of

 self-knowledge and transparency.
-The trust between team members increases, and with that, their ability to think, decide and act, without the usual interpersonal noise, in the interests of the business.
+The trust between team members grows with almost every interaction, and with that, their ability to think, decide and act decisively in the interests of the business, without the usual interpersonal, emotional noise.